• Access

 Mini Card made with Cricut Patterns and Cricut Pens

-Let’s make this Card together!
+Let’s make this card together!

 Repeat the same process you learned with the star, but this time with a heart.

-Then fill it with your favorite pattern – I used the white and pink strips- and.
-The image down below will show you the rest of the features from design space I used.
+Tip: The image below will show you the rest of the features from Design Space I used.

 Screenshot of features used to make a heart shaped card in Cricut Designs Space